Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 2) The Security Personnel are required to satisfy requests for Test Subjects from the Innovation Department by responding to tablet requests and including verbal response on the radio.
 They are to also respond to the Regulations Department and to the Engineering Department through radio when retrieving their requests.

-*a) Security Personnel may decline a test or interview with valid reason, some include: multiple security emergencies throughout the site, active hostile raid, on-going Test Subject riot, insufficient amount of Security Personnel to maintain security and host tests.
+*a) Security Personnel may decline a test, interview or site showcase with valid reason, some include: multiple security emergencies throughout the site, active hostile raid, on-going Test Subject riot, insufficient amount of Security Personnel to maintain security and host tests.
 Security Personnel may decline a test during an active entity breach.*

 *b) In a scenario where an Innovation Personnel requests a Test Subject, the Combative must take priority to retrieve the Test Subject for the Innovation Personnel.*